-Through this update, customers that have access to an archive and are on either the v3 or v4 chip will now be able to access and share the Carrier Status* and Genetic Health Risk* categories within the new format.
+Through this update, customers that have access to an archive and are on either the v3 or v4 chip will now be able to access and share the Carrier Status* and Health Predisposition* categories within the new format.

 Who is included in this update?

 - You reside in a country in which we offer health reports

 - You received or were eligible to receive a Reports Archive

 - You were genotyped on our v3 or v4 genotyping chip (You can check your genotyping chip under the Personal Information section of your Settings page.)

 If you are eligible to receive these reports, you will receive an email notification when they are available in your account.
 Once you login, you will have the option to opt into the reports if you wish.
 Please note that some reports (Late-Onset Alzheimer’s Disease*, Parkinson’s Disease*, and BRCA1/BRCA2 (Selected Variants)*) require an additional opt in to view.
 You will see this opt in after the general report opt in.

 These reports will be shared with any user with whom you’ve established a Health + Ancestry sharing connection.
 If you are concerned about sharing your reports with your connections, check Your Connections before opting in.
 You can cancel or downgrade any Health + Ancestry connections with whom you do not wish to share health reports.
 Please keep in mind that some reports, including Late-Onset Alzheimer’s Disease*, Parkinson’s Disease*, and BRCA1/BRCA2 (Selected Variants)*, are never shared with other users regardless of your sharing level.

 For more information on Sharing and how to change your settings, see How to Start and Stop Sharing.